sfox38/WhoDunnit/README.md

 * Added `confidence` attribute `High`/`Medium`/`Low`
 * Added a history log in attributes
 * Further refinement to the Context cascade to ensure instantaneous and more accurate identification
-* Refactored the code to improve memory usage, speed, and stabilty
+* Refactored the code to improve memory usage, speed, and stability
 * Improved error logging
 * Improved comments in the source code
 * Rewrite of this README.md